thomasfredericks/tof-max/README.md

 # tof-max

 This a package for Cycling '74 Max 8+.
-It is a collection of abstractions, clippings and javascript that I use when teachning Max.
+It is a collection of abstractions, clippings and javascript that I use when teaching Max.

 To install, put the ```tof-max``` folder in Max's ```packages``` folder.